NatalieEO/SIR-Newman-Graph-Experiments/README.md

 Note that graph files have .gph extension and trial results are csv files
 1. Create and record a graph using one of the following files:
     - genNewmanGraph.cpp
-        - Command line arguments: [file path to store graph file to, size of graph, average degree of node, clustering coefficient (double), group size]
+        - Command line arguments: [file path to store graph file to (.gph), size of graph, average degree of node, clustering coefficient (double), group size]
     - genBipNewmanGraph.cpp
         - Command line arguments: [file path to store graph file to, size of graph, average degree of node, clustering coefficient (double), group size]
     - genTriangleFreeGraph.cpp
         - Command line arguments: [file path to store graph file to, size of graph, group size, average degree of node within its group, overall average degree of node]
     - genTriangleGraph.cpp
         - Command line arguments: [file path to store graph file to, size of graph, group size, average degree of node within its group, overall average degree of node]
 2. Using recorded graph created from step one, use one of the following files to run several trials and save results.
+Check 1milData description below to see naming format of .csv files
     - runSIRexp.cpp
-        - Command line arguments: [file path to graph, file path to save trial results to, group size, average degree of nodes in graph]
+        - Command line arguments: [file path to graph, file path to save trial results to (.csv), group size, average degree of nodes in graph]
         - This was typically ran on a graph with 1 million nodes
         - Runs SIR experiment with infection rates between 100/10000 and 10000/10000, incrementing by 100
         - Each infection rate will be attempted until there are 30 successful runs or until 1000 attempts have been made.
 Which ever comes first
             - A successful run is when the number of infected nodes is greater than 1000 at the end of the experiment
     - runGiantComponentExp.cpp
-        - Command line arguments: [file path to graph, file path to save trial results to, group size, average degree of nodes in graph]
+        - Command line arguments: [file path to graph, file path to save trial results to (.csv), group size, average degree of nodes in graph]
         - This was typically ran on a graph with 1 million nodes
         - Runs giant component experiments with the probability of keeping an edge between 100/10000 and 10000/10000, incrementing by 100
         - Each probability is done 10 times

+    - The .csv files created from the 2 files above follow

+### Data
+The data generated is kept in the "Trial Data" folder.
+- 1milData
+    - This folder contains all the .csv files generated from the SIR or giant component experiments.
+    - Sub folders say size of the graph, number of seeds, and if seeds stay in infectious for multiple days
+    - The csv files follow a similar naming format.
+        - Type of graph
+        - 1SIR30 -> 1(seed), 30(trials) per infection rate
+        - Size of graph
+        - GS10 -> Group size = 10
+        - AD5 -> Average Degree of a node = 5
+        - OR AD26-15 -> Average degree of a node = 26 but average degree of a node to other nodes within same group = 15
+        - C02 -> For Newman style graphs only, Cluster coefficient = 0.2

+- Big Graph Experiments
+    - Contains all the jupyter notebooks created so far.